Drik0y/Cyclistic-Case-Study/README.md

 SQL query for [data analysis]().

 Now that data is stored appropriately and has been prepared for analysis, let's start putting it to work.
-We will perform the following calculations through SQL queries and the results will be saved as tables for visualization in [Tableau](https://public.tableau.com/app/discover):
+We will perform the following calculations through SQL queries and the results will be saved as tables for visualization:

 - Total number of trips per type of bike by casual and member users
 - Total number of trips per month